AelinXYZ/AELIPs/content/aelips/aelip-13.md

 Incentivised Aelin Pools

 - Amount: 30 $AELIN
-- Deadline: End of April, UTC time
+- Deadline: End of May, UTC time
 - Minimum deal accepted to qualify: $200K USD equivalent in Investment tokens.
 Investment tokens without a market value do not qualify
 - Sponsor award is 2% of total value of accepted deal tokens in $AELIN (capped at 2 $AELIN per pool)
 - Investor award is 3% of their accepted deal token value in $AELIN (capped at 0.2 $AELIN per investor)